Guides

 If you cannot check in on time — a twisted ankle, navigational delay, bad weather — and you can still reach a signal:

-1. Complete the day in Trailkeep (resets the timer)
+1. Tap Check in on the day in Trailkeep (resets the timer)

 3. Send a message in trip chat to let contacts know you are delayed